ZhangirK/DevOps-Galactic-Mission/README.md

 - service
 - serviceaccount

-The only thing we need to change is values file
+The only thing we need to change is the values file

 Note, this helm release is not production ready.
 It is used only for development purposes.
 To make it production ready, add at least:
 - Three pod replicas.
 - Configure Pod Distribution Budget.
 - Configure PodAntiAffinity.
-- Enable ingress with Cloudflare in order to securely expose application to the internet.
+- Enable ingress with Cloudflare in order to securely expose applications to the internet.
 - Enable hpa for pod autoscaling.
 - Configure [KEDA](https://keda.sh/).
-- Configure additional monitoring and alerting with Prometheus, Alertmanager and Grafana.
+- Configure additional monitoring and alerting with Prometheus, Alertmanager, and Grafana.
 - Configure continuous logging with ELK.

 ### Steps

 1. Install helm.
 [Installation Docs](https://helm.sh/docs/intro/install/).

 2. Add kubeconfig of your cluster to ~/.kube/config. *remove the <<EOT EOT from the file*.
-The kubeconfig is ouputed in the previous task.
+The kubeconfig is outputted in the previous task.

 3. Navigate to the helm directory.